codekansas/codekansas.github.io/_posts/2016-06-01-binary-nn-fpga.markdown

 layout: post
 title: "Binary Neural Networks"
 date: 2016-06-01 12:00:00
-categories: ml
+categories: machine-learning
+excerpt: >
+  This post provides a tutorial for implementing the BinaryConnect algorithm on an FPGA (currently a work-in-progress).
 ---

-This post provides a tutorial on implementing the BinaryConnect algorithm on an FPGA.
-It is currently a work in progress, so I will be adding sections as I work on them (I find that explaining things in words helps me clarify my thought process some).
-Hopefully I'll finish this in about a month.
-The Github repository where I will be adding code is located [here](https://github.com/codekansas/binary-ml).
+The Github repository for this project can be found [here](https://github.com/codekansas/binary-ml).

 * TOC
 {:toc}